zocker-160/ifm/doc/solving.rst

 you to the new location (so if you drop items in the "current room", you will be teleported away from the dropped items).

-Other Game Features
+Other game features
 ===================

-Scoring Points
+Scoring points
 --------------

 Many games have some sort of scoring system, whereby you get points for